souravkrj/souravkrj/README.md

 ### My work 🔭

-- I work as a full stack engineer for YoursOwn - website and app.
+- I work as a full stack engineer for YoursOwn - app.
 - I am also a passionate teacher, have taught a lot of engineering students.
 - I am the co-founder of Yoursown.
 - I code a lot, mainly in JavaScript.